cohengmc/023_travel_blog/README.md

 31 May 2024
 Documenting the journey

+To run vite from terminal:
+Navigate to directory then:
+    TO CREATE (ONLY ONCE) - npm create vite@latest EACH TIME:
+    npm install
+    npm run dev
+    use localhost link in terminal

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.